 What are the possible benefits and risks of taking part?

-You may find it interesting and enjoyable to talk with the researcher and complete the questionnaires and tasks included in the study.
-The information we get from this study will help us understand more about ways of preventing or delaying the start of some of the difficulties that older people can experience.
-This means that by taking part you will be helping others in the future.
-We do not think that taking part will involve any disadvantages or any specific risks to you.
-If you take part we will ask you about your health and well-being and any difficulties that you have experienced that led you to attend the hospital, so this may mean that you have to think about things that might be mildly upsetting.
-If this happens, the researcher will try to make sure that you are not left feeling upset.
-You will be able to contact the researcher by telephone afterwards if you need to.
-We do not think that taking part in this study could cause you any harm.
-In the unlikely event that you are harmed by taking part in the study, there are no special compensation arrangements.
-If you are harmed due to someone's negligence, then you may have grounds for a legal action, but you may have to pay your own legal costs.
+Participants may find it interesting and enjoyable to talk with the researcher and complete the questionnaires and tasks included in the study.
+The information from this study will help researchers understand more about ways of preventing or delaying the start of some of the difficulties that older people can experience.
+This means that by taking part participants are helping others in the future.
+No disadvantages or risks are expected.
+Participants are asked about their health and well-being and any difficulties that they have experienced that led them to attend the hospital, so this may mean that they have to think about things that might be mildly upsetting.
+If this happens, the researcher will try to make sure that they are not left feeling upset.
+Participants are able to contact the researcher by telephone afterwards if they need to.
+It is not thought that taking part in this study could cause any harm.
+In the unlikely event that participants are harmed by taking part in the study, there are no special compensation arrangements.
+If participants are harmed due to someone's negligence, then they may have grounds for a legal action, but they may have to pay their own legal costs.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?

 Prof Linda Clare

 School of Psychology

 Bilingualism as a protective factor in age-related neurodegenerative disorders: an observational cross-sectional study